HeisenbergSY/face-aware-flowmag-microexpression/README.md

 ├── processed/
 └── masks/
 ```

 Suggested usage:

 - place original CASME II frame data under `data/raw/CASME2/`
 - place processed frame sequences under `data/processed/`
 - place generated facial landmark masks under `data/masks/`

+## Training Setup

+The training pipeline was adapted to the CASME II dataset, which contains **247 samples** from **26 subjects**, recorded at **200 fps** with an original spatial resolution of **640 × 480**.
+For training efficiency and consistency, all facial frames were resized to **256 × 256**.

+### Training configuration

+- input size: `256 × 256`
+- sequence length: `8` consecutive frames
+- magnification factor: `α = 20`
+- optimizer: `Adam`
+- learning rate: `1e-4`
+- batch size: `4`
+- loss weights: `λ_color = 1.0`, `λ_landmark = 2.0`
+- early stopping patience: `5`
+- random seed: `2`

+### Transfer learning strategy

+The model was fine-tuned from pretrained FlowMag weights.
+To preserve the motion representation learned from generic video data, the encoder and middle block were frozen, while only the decoder layers were updated during training.
+This was done to reduce overfitting and specialize the model for subtle facial motion in CASME II.

+## Evaluation Protocol

+The repository supports evaluation through motion error analysis, LBP-TOP feature extraction, and SVM-based classification under subject-aware validation protocols.
+The repository evaluates motion magnification as a **downstream micro-expression analysis task** rather than only as a visual enhancement problem.
+The evaluation pipeline uses **LBP-TOP** feature extraction followed by **SVM** classification, with motion fidelity additionally assessed using **RAFT-based motion error**.

+### Evaluated conditions

+The following five conditions were compared:

+- original CASME II sequences
+- pretrained FlowMag inference
+- FlowMag with test-time adaptation (TTA)
+- face-aware model with `λ_landmark = 2`
+- face-aware model with `λ_landmark = 5`

+### Classification pipeline

+For downstream recognition, each original or magnified sequence is processed through:

+1. LBP-TOP feature extraction
+2. linear SVM classification
+3. subject-aware cross-validation using `LOGO`

+### Final protocol choice

+Multiple protocols were compared, including Hold-Out, LOO, LOSO, and LOGO.
+The final reference protocol used in the thesis was **LOGO**, because it provided subject-aware separation, reproducibility, and close alignment with the original CASME II benchmark behavior.

 ## Training